vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 Unbound has a similar feature for serving stale answers, and will respond with stale data immediately if it has recently tried and failed to refresh the answer by pre-fetching.
+Starting from version 1.10.0 unbound can also be configured to follow the algorithm described in Section 5.
+Both behaviors can be configured and fine-tuned with the available serve-expired-* options.

 Knot Resolver has a demo module here: https://knot-resolver.readthedocs.io/en/stable/modules.html#serve-stale